Sydney-Informatics-Hub/RNASeq-DE/README.md

 ### 3. Mapping

-#### Preparing your references for STAR
+#### Preparing your reference for STAR

 Each reference under the "REFERENCE" column in your `<cohort>.config` file needs to be prepared with STAR before mapping.
-For most, this will only be one reference genome prepared once per project.
+For most, this will only be one reference genome, prepared once per project.

 * Required inputs: reference genome in FASTA format (e.g. in `./Reference/GRCh38/Homo_sapiens.GRCh38.dna.primary_assembly.fa`) and annotation file in GTF format (e.g. `./Reference/GRCh38/Homo_sapiens.GRCh38.103.gtf`).
 The "REFERENCE" column in your cohort.config file is used to locate the subdirectory (GRCh38 in this example), so make sure they match!
-* Required parameters: overhang (read length - 1)
+* Required parameters: overhang (read length - 1).
+The default is 149 for 150 base pair reads.

 Edit the variables with the required inputs and parameters in `star_index.pbs` in the section shown below: